CalebFenton/simplify/README.md

 Two main things are needed to reproduce and fix problems:

 1. The APK.
-If it's legal and possible, please link to the APK.
+If it's legal and possible, please provide a link to the APK.
 2. The full command used.

 Optional, but still useful, is a verbose log output around the error.